 Host a picnic with close friends or immediate family for an intimate opportunity to raise funds and talk about how you can save a life.

-Celebrate a balmy summer evening this November with your loved ones to raise funds and savour a conversation that could save a life.
+Celebrate with your loved ones to raise funds and savour a conversation that could save a life.

-Invite your colleagues to host a morning tea in the week leading up to the event, raise funds, have a coffee and chat about the importance of getting tested.
+Invite your colleagues to host a morning tea in, raise funds, have a coffee and chat about the importance of getting tested.

 Everyone loves a dinner party, why not raise funds by dressing up and hosting a virtual or in-person evening to remember.